 Requirements For Registration As A Real Estate Salesman

-- Successful completion of the 100H Salesman's Course at the University of Technology
+- Successful completion of the 108 hour Pre-licensing Salesman's Course at the Real Estate Training Institute;

-- Submit 3 letters of reference with application form from the following list of persons:-
+- Submit 3 letters of reference from any of the following:

 - Minister of Religion